Altimis/Scweet/README.md

 The [user](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) code allows you to get all information of a list of users, including location, join date and lists of **followers and following**.
 Check [this example](https://github.com/Altimis/Scweet/blob/master/Scweet/Example.ipynb).

-**Note that all these functionalities will be added in the final version of the library**.

 ## Requierments :

 ```pip install -r requirements.txt```